MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/troubleshoot-issues-with-shared-computer-activation-for-office-365-proplus.md

 ### Sorry, we cannot verify the license currently installed for this product.

 This error means that Office has a problem with the user's licensing token on the shared computer.
-The user should make sure to sign in to Office with his user account for Office 365 so that Office can obtain a new licensing token from the Office Licensing Service on the Internet.
+The user should make sure to sign in to Office with his user account for Office 365 so that Office can obtain a new licensing token from the Office Licensing Service on the internet.

 ![Cannot verify product license message](images/f8bb9b93-f25d-44ff-b46e-a9e163704663.png)